 Ready to learn about living stone plant care?
 By “Living Stones” we are talking about the Lithops genus.
 These unusual succulent plants belong to the ice plant family (Aizoaceae).

-The name means “like stone” in Ancient Greek referring to the appearance of the plant.
+The name Lithops [LY-thops] means “like a stone” in Ancient Greek and refers to the appearance of the plant.

-In these regions, the plants endure long periods of drought, requiring them to store water in the succulent tissue.
+In their native habitat, the plants endure long periods of drought, requiring them to store water in the succulent tissue.

 Living stones are a little challenging to grow, especially when trying to get them to flower.

 Understanding the growth cycle and recommended plant care tips increases the chances of a successful bloom.